-- Coercion occurs when you threaten to withhold work from, take employment action against, or otherwise punish a driver for refusing to operate in violation of FMCSA regulations. - Adding an extra stop on your itinerary could cause a driver to violate the hours of service. - Offering a tip or other pay to encourage the driver to break the rules is driver coercion. - Drivers have up to 90 days to report coercion violations.
+- Coercion occurs when you threaten to withhold work from, take employment action against, or otherwise punish a driver for refusing to operate in violation of certain rules. - Adding an extra stop on your itinerary could cause a driver to violate the hours of service rules. - Offering a tip or other pay to encourage the driver to break the rules is driver coercion. - The driver should inform you if your itinerary changes could break any rules, and a good planner should also ask to make sure. - Drivers have up to 90 days to report coercion violations.
 Penalties can run up to \$16,000.

-Download the SaferBus Mobile App - Know Before You Go, Check Company Records

-Call with Questions:
+Download the SaferBus Mobile App - Know Before You Go, Check Company Records Call with Questions: